Tips to prepare for a thunderstorm asthma event

 Here’s 10 tips on how to prepare this season to get thunderstorm asthma ready:

 - Take an Asthma Control Test to know your asthma score, a score under 20 indicates uncontrolled asthma.
 This information helps your doctor know where to start when it comes to asthma management.

 - Have an Asthma Review with your doctor, and if you experience hay fever, be sure to mention it, as we know how closely asthma and allergies are linked.

 - With your doctor develop a written Asthma Action Plan for both day-to-day management and what you should do in the case of an asthma flare up, or in this case a Thunderstorm Asthma event.
 You may also like to get your hay fever management plan at the same time.

 - Check your device and inhaler technique.
 This can be done at your local pharmacy or with your doctor, we also encourage the use of a spacer where possible.

-- Take a look at The COACH Program®.
-Our Asthma Educators can support you with your asthma management between doctor visits.
+- Our Asthma Educators can support you with your asthma management between doctor visits.
 Your doctor can refer you, or call 1800 ASTHMA (1800 278 462).

 - Read the Thunderstorm Asthma Information sheet and visit our website for more information, the more you know about it, the better.